 - In line with our commitments as a signatory to DORA we will build upon existing institutional principles on the responsible use of 'metrics' such as citation impact.
-This will include school-based seminars and workshops with the aim of improving awareness and responsible use of metrics, with a view to developing clear school-level plans and policies on how these metrics are used on individual and group basis. - We will undertake a coordinated review of policies in the broader spectrum of 'research integrity' at Queen's.
-This will examine how existing institutional policies, processes, norms and practices affect the way research is conducted.
-It will consider integrity in the broadest sense including issues of research reproducibility and open research.
-The review will make recommendations for changes to policies and procedures and publish clear and accessible best practice information and guidelines online. - To support fostering of best practice in research integrity, we will procure and implement Epigeum's Research Integrity Programme to ensure our research community has access to 'best in class' support and guidance. - For the 2020-21 academic year, we will move the 'Research Forum' to a 'town hall' based approach to engage a broader, more representative range of voices when developing/reviewing research strategy and policy, and considering opportunities for research student voice.
-There will also be an annual town hall on the subject of research culture.
+This will include school-based seminars and workshops with the aim of improving awareness and responsible use of metrics, with a view to developing clear school-level plans and policies on how these metrics are used on individual and group basis. - We will undertake a coordinated review of existing institutional policies, processes, norms and practices and how they affect the way in which research is conducted.
+It will consider issues of culture, integrity, open research etc. in the broadest sense and make recommendations for changes to policies and procedures, with clear and accessible best practice information and guidelines published online. - To support fostering of best practice in research integrity, we will procure and implement Epigeum's Research Integrity Programme to ensure our research community has access to 'best in class' support and guidance. - For the 2020-21 academic year, we will move the 'Research Forum' to a 'town hall' based approach to engage a broader, more representative range of voices when developing/reviewing research strategy and policy, and considering opportunities for research student voice.